appdefensealliance/ASA-WG/Mobile App Profile/Mobile App Test Guide.md

 2. Verify that the app cannot negotiate to use known vulnerable ciphers
 3. Verify that the app uses industry best practices related to algorithms & ciphers

+_Additional Context_

 This test is limited in scope to the mobile app; not the backend.

 For industry best practices, see section “Minimum Requirements for TLS Clients” in [SP.800-52r2](https://csrc.nist.gov/pubs/sp/800/52/r2/final) and [BSI TR-02102-2](https://www.bsi.bund.de/SharedDocs/Downloads/EN/BSI/Publications/TechGuidelines/TG02102/BSI-TR-02102-2.pdf?__blob=publicationFile&v=6):

    *   Clients must support TLS1.2 or higher
    *   Clients must not support SSL2.0 or SSL3.0.